Whitepaper

 …And Solving It the Right Way

 Existing Proof-of-Personhood technologies are either dystopian, privacy-invasive, or both.
 Humanity Protocol is building an ecosystem that truly drives decentralization, identity ownership, equity, and inclusion.
 At the heart of HP is the Proof-of-Humanity (PoH) mechanism.
 PoH is the world's first scalable and decentralized solution to the unique human problem.
-The goal of PoH is not to assess "who you are", but merely to confirm that "you are a unique human being" (Phase 1), and "you are who you say you are" (Phase 2).
+The goal of PoH was not to assess "who you are", but merely to confirm that "you are a unique human being" (Phase 1), and "you are who you say you are" (Phase 2) where PoH is becoming PoT (Proof of Trust).

 One of HP's key innovations is the integration of AI and HP hardware, particularly in the development and deployment of deep learning models for biometric identification.
 HP's AI palm recognition algorithm is trained on a diverse dataset of over 500,000 palm print and palm vein features, collected using the easily available HP hardware that works in both visible and infrared light spectra.
 The result is a highly accurate and reliable human recognition module that's also cost-effective, inclusive and user-friendly.